soubinan/homelab-lxc/README.md

 - [Install yq](https://mikefarah.gitbook.io/yq#install)

 [Step 2] Create your LXC template (checck the `templates/` directory to see the already existing examples)
+> Note: the base template already has some packages in its definition so you don't need to add them twice, those packages are: fuse, openssh-server, lsb-release, openssl, cloud-init, curl, wget, gpg, vim

 [ Step 3] Run the following commands